0xRomain/hello-scone/readme.md

 - 3. execute sconify.sh
     - this aims to wrap our own docker application into scone
     - !STUCK: access denied, I don't have access to the registry of scone
+    - sent an email to scone to have access
 - 4. publish the new created image
     - `docker push romaintalentlayer/tee-scone-hello-world:1.0.0-test`
     - notice: tee-debug flag in the image name, the built image is actually in TEE debug mode, this allows you to have some debug features while developping the app.
 Once you are happy with the debug app, contact us to go to production!